chrisatcom/wd-course-docs/src/content/projects/shopoholic/Step-04-Javascript.md

 **04 - Add the new item to our shopping list array.**

+To add an item onto an array we can use the `push()` method associated with the array variable.
+In this case the `shoppinglist` array.

+Inside the `()` we'll add the data we want to add to the array.
+Here we're adding the `value` of the input element we referenced with the variable `newitem`.

 ```js
 // Add new item object to array.
 shoppinglist.push(newitem.value);
 ```

 **05 - Clearing the text from the input field once the form is submitted.**

+Once our data is added to the array we can set the input value to an empty string to remove the text that was previously typed in.

 ```js
 // Clear out the input.